irinatu17/Art-of-Tea/README.md

 ---
 ## Testing
 ### Manual Testing
 Manual testing was conducted with each feature and user story on different screen resolutions, devices and in different browsers.
+Some results and the actions that took place during the manual testing phase are displayed below:
 #### Navbar, Search and Footer
 - All links in the navbar and the footer were tested to ensure that they are pointing to the correct destination.
 - On the smaller devices the **search** button collapse the search input box and redirects me to the products page with correct results displayed.
 I've tried to submit an empty search query, the error appeard informing that no search word was entered.
 Also, I've tried to enter key that doesn't exist in the database to check if I get the paragraph telling that no reults were found for the entered query.